Marin Youth Intern Projects 2024/2025

 • May Mental Health Art & Film Showcase

-In honor of May Mental Health Month, the Suicide Prevention Collaborative Youth Action Team — in partnership with Marin County Youth Commission, Health and Human Services, Marin 9 to 25 and Marin County Office of Education — hosts an art and film showcase (will be third annual) surrounding mental health and suicide prevention.
-The event is part of the larger Wellness Festival hosted by partner Marin County Youth commission.
-The goal of this event (May 11, 2024 @Terra Linda HS) is to increase awareness and conversations around mental health and well-being within Marin through sharing youth art and perspective.
+In honor of May Mental Health Month, the Suicide Prevention Collaborative Youth Action Team hosts an art and film showcase surrounding mental health and suicide prevention.
+The event, now in its fourth year, is part of the larger Wellness Festival hosted by partner Marin County Youth commission.
+The goal of this event (held the last two years at Terra Linda High School) is to increase awareness and conversations around mental health and well-being within Marin through sharing youth art and perspective.

-The website is live and submissions are open!
 Come join the team and help us make this event bigger and better than ever before!
-Let us know and we’ll do our best to support you.

 • Caring Cards

 Caring Cards is an initiative that sends heartfelt messages of hope, recovery, and support to those who have been struggling with mental health, suicidality, and/or substance use issues.
 Words of hope and encouragement sent in a card can be a reminder that they are not alone, and recovery is possible.
-We are also providing hand written cards to those in the justice system.
+We were recognized with the state-wide Striving for Zero (suicides) Excellence Award for our program, which has been shown to be an effective intervention technique.

-The cover of the 2023-24 cards features new artwork created by students for the May Mental Health Art and Film Showcase and supportive phrases selected by the Suicide Prevention Youth Action Team.
+The cover of the 2024-25 cards features new artwork created by students for the May Mental Health Art and Film Showcase and supportive phrases selected by the Suicide Prevention Youth Action Team.
 The back of the cards has updated resources on the back, including 988.
-The team has recorded new online sensitivity training videos in both English and Spanish for cardwriters and an online survey to get feedback from writers.
+The team has developed online sensitivity training videos in both English and Spanish for card writers and an online survey to get feedback from writers.

 • Homework Helpers